aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 This page describes the most interesting new Aspose.Cells features introduced in recent releases.

+## Aspose.Cells for .NET 25.7
+* Support new functions in formula: TAKE, ISOMITTED
+* Support Variables in Excel template for smart marker
+* Support exporting floating picture to Numbers

 ## Aspose.Cells for .NET 25.6
 * Support embedding fonts for generated pcl file
 * Support exporting hyperlink and print settings when saving Numbers